When lying by a pool is not on the agenda, H&H finds out how to get through a hot spell with your horse this summer

 3. Know the signs of overheating

 “Aggressive cooling” should be used, where cold water — between 4-10°C — is continuously poured all over the horse without scraping off the excess water.
 As the water evaporates from the horse’s skin, it will cool the horse down further.

 Karen has a few practical suggestions.
 “I’ve seen riders with little watering cans dribbling water down the horse’s neck — this is nowhere near enough water,” she says.
 “You need large buckets of water, ideally with ice packs to help cool the water further.
-Then use big plastic jugs to transfer the water to the horse, so you don’t waste water chucking it all over the place.
+Then use big plastic jugs to transfer the water to the horse, so you don’t waste the cold water by chucking it all over the place.

 “Don’t apply ice packs directly on the skin, as it can cause thermal damage.
-Keep it simple — you need to cool the large muscles quickly.
+Keep it simple — you need to cool the bulk of the horse quickly.
 And move the horse to a shady area with a breeze.
 Misting fans are a marvellous luxury, if available.”

 David advocates keeping the horse moving, as this increases the blood pressure (reducing the risk of collapse), and cooling the horse as fast as possible all over the body, because it’s the skin’s cooler blood that will go through the heart and into the muscles.

-Irish eventing groom Philip Smyth Mua had his own little trick to keep horses comfortable after last year’s young rider Europeans, where it was 28°C. “I put a sponge in the freezer, and then popped it under the headcollar while I was walking horses off after cross-country.”
+Irish eventing groom Philip Smyth Mua had his own little trick to keep horses comfortable after the 2019 young rider Europeans, where it was 28°C. “I put a sponge in the freezer, and then popped it under the headcollar while I was walking horses off after cross-country.”

 In 2012 (when there was the last major hosepipe ban) there was also an official exemption to the restrictions on watering grass, “if it is used for sport, where this is required in connection with a national or international sports event”.
 So we shouldn’t fear rock-hard going at competitions.